Course Leader for MSc Suite and Senior Lecturer

 - MSc Digital Marketing

 I am a Lecturer in Marketing at York St John University, teaching on the undergraduate programmes.
 I am holding a PhD from Hull University in the area of consumer behaviour (regional product purchase) and cultural differences.
 I started my own business in international marketing consultancy during my PhD (www.initiomarketing.co.uk).
-I am also a Chartered Marketer and an active member who is involved in the local branch.

 - International Marketing